zolamb/MITM-FILEstrip/README.txt

 This trojan file is created by editing 'NAME' within trojan_filestrip so that it can open the correct executable at runtime.
 The executable is combined with trojan_filestrip through PyInstaller.

 Once the user runs the trojan, the real file is opened in the temp directory and a backdoor is generated.
-BackdoorClient is not provided in this project.